graft-project/DesignDocuments/RFCs/[RFC-007-BER] Block Explorer redesign.md

 2.8.
 Entering information into the fields (pic.2[1]) and (pic.2[2]) and pressing the Search button I should see info about  my SN for the block which I search

 2.9.
 The public_ID in the SN List should contain a link by clicking on which I can go to the new screen with SN's details (pic.3)

   2.9.1.
 By default, the screen displays information about the Supernode selected in the previous mode

   2.9.2.
 Additional search is provided by SN public ID and block height.
 If no block height is specified, information is searched for the last SN Stake

   2.9.3.
 The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx's details (pic.4)

 ### Story#3: As a SN owner I want to see BBList in the Blockchain Explorer  and want to have the ability to search my SN in the BBList

 3.1.
 Go to Blockchain Explorer: https://blockexplorer.graft.network/

 3.2 Block “BB List” should be present after block “Supernodes List”  with default info about BB List in last block (pic.2,[4])

 3.3.
 Following info from BB List  should displayed :

-Height
+   - Height
-Public ID
+   - Public ID
-Tier (0/1/2/3/4)
+   - Tier (0/1/2/3/4)
-StakeAmount
+   - StakeAmount

 3.4.
 By default I can see info about 11 SNs.
 For displaying more info I should press button “> more” on the end of BB List.

 3.5.
 By default I can see BB List for the last block.

 3.6.
 Entering information into the field (pic.2[1]) and pressing the Search button I should see info about  SNs in the BBList in the block  which I search

 3.7.
 Entering information into the field (pic.2[2]) and pressing the Search button I should see info about  SN  in the BBList which I search

 3.8.
 Entering information into the fields (pic.2[1]) and (pic.2[2]) and pressing the Search button I should see info about  my SN  in the BBList for the block which I search.

 3.9.
-The public_ID in the BB List should contain a link by clicking on which I can go to the new screen with SN`s details (pic.3).
+The public_ID in the BB List should contain a link by clicking on which I can go to the new screen with SN's details (pic.3).

 3.9.1.
-By default, the screen displays information about the Supernode selected in the previous mode.
+By default, the screen displays information about the Supernode selected in the previous mode

 3.9.2.
 Additional search is provided by SN public ID and block height.
-If no block height is specified, information is searched for the last SN Stake.
+If no block height is specified, information is searched for the last SN Stake

 3.9.3.
-The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx`s details (pic.4).
+The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx`s details (pic.4)

 Pic.2